-I have always been a movie fan who spends quite a bit of time watching movies around the holiday season.
+I have always been a movie fan who watches movies around the holiday season.
 Christmas is a wonderful time of year to revisit some of my favorite movies from the past, and to discover some new gems.
 When I was younger I used to spend hours enjoying classics such as It's A Wonderful Life, which has a great life lesson for anyone who takes the great things in their life for granted.
 A Christmas Story and National Lampoon's Christmas Vacation were new movies when I was a kid, but these are newer classics over the last two decades.
 For romance lovers there are movies such as Love Actually and The Holiday, which have now become two of my favorite romantic comedies around Christmas.
 There are many must see movies around the Christmas season, but in this hub I will be discussing only a few of my favorites.
 In the comments section you are welcome to share some of your own favorite Christmas classics.

 A Christmas Story

 A Christmas Story was one of my favorites as a child.
 Between the ages of four and seven I was not allowed to celebrate Christmas because we were part of a rigid religious group that thought this holiday was evil, so I used to live vicariously through kids on movies.
 We used to get Christmas presents from our grandparents and opened these on Christmas day, but we were not allowed to have a Christmas tree or call this Christmas.
 Thus, during those years I was in awe of movies such as A Christmas Story where characters such as Ralphie were able to pine over their hoped for Christmas present.
 Although I have always hated guns myself, even the toy ones creep me out, I could always sympathize with Ralphie wanting something people told him was not good for him.
 How do adults know what is always good for kids anyway?
 The answer: they pretend to do, but are often clueless.